 Nickel combinations with steel, zinc and brass are fairly common.
 Check out this chart form Horse Journal for a better breakdown of nickel combinations of you are interested.
 I don’t like going into them because of incidences of allergic reactions.
 Better safe than sorry!

 You may want to start with a snaffle bit if you’ve got a younger horse or a horse that’s in training.
 Snaffle bits have been used for riding for ages, are still widely used and work very well.
 I would always have this bit style as a default and then re-evaluate if there are problems down the line.

 Switching to a curb bit is usually done with older, more experienced horses.
+It’s important to think twice about using them with younger horses.
 Always ask yourself whether you are trying to achieve a quick fix to a problem in your horse’s training by getting a curb bit rather than putting in the extra work.

 Then again, you also don’t want to be controlled by your horse, being pulled around and risking your safety for years on end.
 So it really comes down to a compromise at the end of the day.

 Trainer Jeff Spencer states here, perhaps with come controversy, that just because you’ve chosen a curb bit doesn’t mean you’ve failed horribly or are being cruel to your horse.
 Many cowboys like curb bits because they only have one hand with which to try and control their horse’s movements.

 I would say, however, that it is extremely important to use a material that promotes salivation.
 The extreme bite on your horse’s mouth can cause damage if there isn’t enough lubrication.
 This is also another reason why sweet iron bits are popular in Western riding.